 This event is closed to the public - all attendees must have a valid NYU ID to enter

 Join us for an hour-long mindful meditation session held in a queer-centered and entirely peer-led space.
 Meditations will focus on the themes of affirmation, inclusion, and embracing identity while inviting time for reflection.
 All levels of experience welcome.

-Free and open to the NYU community.
-Weekly meditation in Kimmel 602 at 5:30pm.
+Free and open to the NYU community. *This will resume in Fall 2018.